ethereumjs/ethereumjs-monorepo/README.md

 # SYNOPSIS [![Build Status](https://travis-ci.org/ethereum/ethereumjs-util.svg)](https://travis-ci.org/ethereum/ethereumjs-util)
-A collection of utility functions for ethereum
+A collection of utility functions for ethereum.
+It can be used in node.js or can be in the browser with browserify.

 # API
 ## properties